-3. “Tứ Phủ Four Palaces” is highly attractive not only due to the colorful and lively decorations but also by its content aiming to reflect the Vietnamese spiritual life, folk art and culture in Vietnam as well.
+3. “Tứ Phủ Four Palaces” is highly attractive not only due to the colorful and lively decorations but also by its content aims to reflect the Vietnamese spiritual life, folk art, and culture in Vietnam as well.

 Reconstituted creatively with all the sounds of modern art including video, performance art, and many other stage effects, together with interactivity and hyperspace are cleverly combined, “Four Palaces” is one of the most favored cultural shows for tourism in Hanoi.

 On December 1st, 2016, the beliefs of Mother Goddesses Worship were inscribed on the representative list of the intangible cultural heritage of Humanity by UNESCO.
 Unlike others that are in need of urgent conversation, the beliefs of Mother Goddesses Worship have experienced long and strong growth in the Viet spiritual culture and have also become more and more popular, displaying itself more than ever in spite of its checkered history.